 If you like to use eggplant to make Eggplant Parmesan, or you enjoy eating it baked or fried, blanching and freezing it in rounds is a good option.
 Here's how it's done:

-Then, lay the rounds on a cookie sheet, and flash freeze them, or if you prefer, bread the rounds first.
-I dipped mine in egg; then, breaded them with homemade Italian breadcrumbs.
+- Lay the rounds on a cookie sheet, and flash freeze them, or if you prefer, bread the rounds first.
+You can dip them in egg then bread them with homemade Italian breadcrumbs.

-Once the eggplant is frozen, transfer it to freezer bags.
-If you decide to bread yours, as I did, stick a piece of wax paper between each round to keep them from freezing together.
+- Once the eggplant is frozen, transfer it to freezer bags.
+If you decide to bread yours, as stick a piece of wax paper between each round to keep them from freezing together.

 To use: Just pop the frozen rounds right into your Eggplant Parmesan, or drop them right onto a cookie sheet or into your frying pan.
 There's no need to thaw them first.

 Instructions are based on the current recommendations of the National Center for Food Preservation.